architect-examples/arc-workshop/src/shared/md/06-closing-thot/index.md

 - Related to the front end S3 and static web sites with CloudFront
 - Key management and automated environment variable handling with KMS
+- global error templates for the web routes in `/shared`
 - scaffolding for tests

 ---